Drought monitor: Abnormally dry stretch grows - NewsBreak

 Lightning causes fire in Canfield

-CANFIELD, Ohio (WKBN) – As storms rolled through the Valley on Monday, lightning caused some issues in Canfield, and some were left without electricity in other parts of the Valley.
-Crews say lightning started a fire on Twin Oaks Court in Canfield.
-It happened about 1:05 p.m.
-Neighbors heard...
+CANFIELD, Ohio (WKBN) - As storms rolled through the Valley Monday, lightning caused some issues in Canfield, and some were left without electricity in other parts of the Valley.

 WYTV.com